Smart "Predict, then Optimize": SPO Loss Functions

 Note that there is an unfortunate deficiency in Definition \ref{true_def}, which is the dependence on the particular oracle $w^\ast(\cdot)$ used to solve \eqref{poi}.
 Practically speaking, this deficiency is not a major issue since we should usually expect $w^\ast(\hat c)$ to be a unique optimal solution, i.e., we should expect $W^*(\hat c)$ to be a singleton.
-(Note that if any solution from $W^*(\hat{c})$ may be used by the loss function, then the loss function essentially becomes $\min_{w \in W^*(\hat{c})} c^T w -z^*(c)$.
-Thus, a prediction model would then be incentivized to always predict $\hat{c}=0$ since $W^*(0)=S$, and therefore the loss would be trivially 0.)
+Note that if any solution from $W^*(\hat{c})$ may be used by the loss function, then the loss function essentially becomes $\min_{w \in W^*(\hat{c})} c^T w -z^*(c)$.
+Thus, a prediction model would then be incentivized to always make the degenerate prediction $\hat{c}=0$ since $W^*(0)=S$.
+This would then imply that the SPO loss is 0.

 In any case, if one wishes to address the dependence on the particular oracle $w^\ast(\cdot)$ in Definition \ref{true_def}, then it is most natural to ``break ties'' by presuming that the implemented decision has worst-case behavior with respect to $c$.
 Definition \ref{true_def2} is an alternative SPO loss function that does not depend on the particular choice of the optimization oracle $w^\ast(\cdot)$.